 Millions who struggle with an addiction to cigarettes find that it is not an easy feat to quit smoking.
 Some try to quit cold turkey but later struggle with withdrawal symptoms.
 Many take the help of nicotine patches and chewing gums, electronic cigarettes, herbs, acupuncture, medication, and even meditation and hypnosis.
 What if we told you essential oils can help you stop smoking too.

-Studies have suggested that sensory cues associated with cigarette smoking can suppress certain smoking withdrawal symptoms, including craving for cigarettes.3 That’s where certain aromatherapy oils can help.
-They are absorbed into our bloodstream through inhalation and even topical application to show results.
+Studies have found if something can make you feel the way you felt when you smoked a cigarette, you could use that particular to fight your cigarette craving and other withdrawal symptoms.1 And certain aromatherapy oils can indeed give you that sensation.
+They are absorbed into your bloodstream through inhalation and even topical application.
 Essential oils for smoking cessation basically work to reduce cravings, lessen anxiety and stress, and ease the nervous system while quitting smoking.
-You can inhale them directly from the bottle, get a whiff of them on a handkerchief or tissue, rub a drop or two on your wrists, use them with a carrier oil for a massage or just use in a diffuser.
-So what essential oils are good for quitting smoking?
-Let’s find out.
+You can inhale them directly from the bottle, get a whiff of them on a handkerchief

 1. Black Pepper Essential Oil